ldaniels528/tabular/README.md

 ## Motivations

-There are many instances where I've needed a simple lightweight tool for generating tables for tabular data stored in collections of Scala case classes and Java beans.
+There are many instances where I've needed a simple lightweight tool for generating tables for tabular data stored in collections of Scala case classes.

 <a name="development"></a>
 ## Development